-DIY Travel Notebook Set: Upcycled Passport Holder Idea [Video]
+DIY Travel Notebook Set: Upcycled Passport Holder Idea

-This article may contain affiliate links, which may earn us a commission - at no extra cost to you - if you use one of our links.
-Please see our disclosures page for more information.
+House of Mahalo contains affiliate links.
+If you make a purchase using one of my links, I may earn a commission at no extra cost to you.
+Please see my disclosures page for more information.

 Hands up if you have an unloved passport holder sitting in a drawer somewhere.
 Fancy turning it into a DIY travel notebook?
 It’s quicker and easier than you might think!